-The evidence* that diversity is beneficial is strong.
+The evidence* that D&I is beneficial is strong.
 It can be split into drivers:

 Companies with more diverse workforces are more profitable, according to Women Matter 2007 by McKinsey.
 Companies with three or more women in senior management functions reported significantly higher levels of employee satisfaction with work environment and values, direction, coordination and control, and leadership, than those with no women.
 This study also found that companies with a higher proportion of women in their top management have better financial performance in terms of return on equity, operating result, and stock price growth.

 A diverse workforce within a company strengthens it in all areas, including resilience, capacity to innovate, and improved financial performance.
 Often, a company's customers are extremely diverse, so a workforce drawn from a similarly varied pool is more likely to understand their needs.

 Skills and talent